Anku1903/Anku1903/README.md

 Hi, I'm Ankur Zalavadiya,

-I'm an Azure Data Engineer🚀 with a strong focus on building scalable, secure, and efficient data pipelines using Microsoft Azure services.
-I know how to architect robust data solutions that empower businesses to make data-driven decisions with real-time insights.
+Data Engineer🚀 with 2 years of work experience, skilled in building scalable data pipelines, streaming solutions, and analytics dashboards using modern data stack including Azure, AWS, Databricks, and Apache Spark.
+Experienced in improving decision-making, reducing costs, and boosting revenue for e-commerce and retail clients through end to end analytics dashboards and automated workflows

 ## 🔬 What I Do
 - Architect and deploy end-to-end data pipelines using Azure Data Factory for seamless data integration and orchestration.